 French Lick - West Baden Springs is a very small town located in the state of Indiana.
 With a population of 2,867 people and just one neighborhood, French Lick - West Baden Springs is the 191st largest community in Indiana.

-When you are in French Lick - West Baden Springs, you'll notice that it is more blue-collar than most other communities in America.
-36.52% of French Lick - West Baden Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, French Lick - West Baden Springs is generally considered to be a blue-collar town.
+36.52% of the French Lick - West Baden Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, French Lick - West Baden Springs is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in French Lick - West Baden Springs who work in food service (10.84%), office and administrative support (7.98%), and personal care services (7.61%).

 Being a small town, French Lick - West Baden Springs does not have a public transit system used by locals to get to and from work.